 Sometimes we earn a few cents when you click on a link.

-Last year at the end of the gardening season I had a lot of problems with Japanese beetles in my vegetable garden.
+Last year at the end of the gardening season I had many problems with Japanese beetles in my vegetable garden.

-Since I am not a very experienced gardener I did some research on Japanese beetle repellent, killer, and predators and actually tried to find an answer to the question of how do you get rid of Japanese beetles.
+Since I am not a very experienced gardener I did some research on Japanese beetle repellent, killers, and predators.
+I tried to find an answer to the question of how do you get rid of Japanese beetles.

 “Winner: Japanese Beetle Traps”